 The faithful spend the month of Ramadan in mosques for evening prayers known as “taraweeh,” while free time during the day is often spent reading the Quran and listening to religious lectures.

-- Ramadan 2017: When is it and all you need to know about it
+- Ramadan 2018: When is Ramadan, why do Muslims fast all day and all you need to know

 - Holy month of Ramadan for Muslims begins